Italian Bread Recipes | MammaMiaRecipes.com

 Fried Italian Bread aka Croustoweele, Pane Frita, Fritto

-Posted by: Mamma : Category: Italian Baking, Italian Bread Recipes, Italian Recipes, Special Italian Foods
+Posted by: Gina : Category: Italian Baking, Italian Bread Recipes

 There are many types of Italian breads, Ciabatta, Pane carasau, Pane casareccio, Panino, Focaccia, Pane toscano (without salt), Michetta, Rosetta, Ciriola, Pane pugliese, Pane di Altamura, Pane Fritto, Grissini torinesi, Tigella, Crescentina, Piadina, Pita to name a few.
 The following is an authentic age old Italian recipe for fried bread Mamma style.